-Before construction begins, all bridge members, fasteners, tools, the temporary pier (if used) and builders are in the staging yards.
-Bridge members must not be connected or in contact with one another.
-There must be at least one bridge member in each staging yard.
+Before construction begins, all of the following items, and nothing else, are in the staging yards: bridge members, nuts and bolts, tools, the temporary pier (if used) and builders.
+Builders will be wearing hardhats and safety glasses or goggles, as well as optional clothing such as pouches.
+Bridge members, tools and fasteners must be on the ground.
+Bridge members must not be connected nor in contact with one another.
+Tools and fasteners must not be in contact with bridge members.

 Timing and construction begin when the builders signify that they are ready and the judge declares the start.